hashicorp/terraform-provider-aws/website/docs/r/lex_intent.html.markdown

     }
   }

+  create_version = false
   description    = "Intent to order a bouquet of flowers for pick up"

   fulfillment_activity {
     type = "ReturnIntent"